-When it comes to Mediterranean food, we're smitten.
+When it comes to Mediterranean food, we’re smitten.
 And, Lebanese food ranks up there as some of our all-time fave cuisine (the freshness! the flavors! the elegance)!
 So, when Maureen came out with her gorgeous book, Rose Water & Orange Blossoms, celebrating that very food, we had to share it with you.
-From some of the best hummus we've had to this gorgeous galette, it's a total keeper!
+From some of the best hummus we’ve had to this gorgeous galette, This Phyllo Galette of Labneh, Caramelized Cherry Tomatoes, and Kalamata Olives recipe it’s a total keeper!

 Maureen: I have so much fun working with phyllo dough for Lebanese pastry that it inspires me to use the dough in lots of other ways.
 This rustic tart comes out of the oven so golden and gorgeous: it’s a showstopper.

-(you can substitute plain whole milkl Greek yogurt)
+- 3/4 cup labneh (you can substitute plain whole milk Greek yogurt)

 - 1/4 teaspoon kosher salt

 - 1 tablespoon extra-virgin olive oil plus more for drizzling